ProgrammerOfThe/Anton_Description/README.md

 This is the most current version of the database available.
 The code consists of an array that stores all data.
 Users can input data into specific indexes of the array.
 The code checks if the indexes are full.
 If they are, it informs the user that the array is full and displays the data in those specific arrays, so the user can see what's inside.

 There are two databases: the `Internal Database` and the `External Database`.
-The Internal Database contains all the data Anton collects, including private data, which is securely stored.
-The External Database is used for public data, such as the last time Anton was run, the last code edit, and the date and time of logins.
+The Internal Database contains all the data Space Titan collects, including private data, which is securely stored.
+The External Database is used for public data, such as the last time Space Titan was run, the last code edit, and the date and time of logins.

 ###### User Shell

-Whenever you run Anton, it has something called `The Shell`, The Shell seperates normal users from Developers, The developers have access to the source code and the very special thing called the `Dev Tools`
+Whenever you run Space Titan, it has something called `The Shell`, The Shell seperates normal users from Developers, The developers have access to the source code and the very special thing called the `Dev Tools`

 Dev Tools Contain: